fulll/react-teleportation/README.md

 ## Why ?

 Following the ***portal*** principle, [react-teleportation](#) create a new tree in the DOM to display some component in the foreground.
-It avoids headache with some z-Index weird tricks 😱 and can display your teleported component in full screen even if you run the modal from a component down in the tree.
+It avoids headache with some z-index weird tricks 😱 and can display your teleported component in full screen even if you run the modal from a component deep in the tree.

 ## Usage